Discover the Best Air Purifier for Smoke

 Activated carbon, also known as activated charcoal, is another material that is used to purify air.
 This is essentially high-carbon raw material, such as wood, coal, coconut shells, and even olive pits, that have been specially treated to have a high surface space and the ability to grab and hold microscopic gas or chemical particles.
 Activated carbon is used for numerous purposes, including the cleaning of water.
 It is even advertised as a cleansing substance that can be used to remove toxins from your body.

 UV light is another technology used by air purifiers to remove airborne contaminants, but it doesn’t work under the same principles as filters.
-Instead of trapping contaminants, UV light can destroy organic cells, making it useful for mold mitigation and, possibly, the reduction of airborne viruses and bacteria.
+Instead of trapping contaminants, UV light can destroy organic cells, making it useful for mold mitigation.

 What Other Technologies are Used to Remove Smoke?